wp-plugins/event-registration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Registration is a WordPress plugin that allows you to manage events with an online registration and payment process.
-The application is also equipped to manually register people and manually process payments so that you can track a mixed registration type event.
+Event Registration is a WordPress plugin that allows you to manage events with an online and manual registration and payment process.
 == Description ==

 This wordpress plugin is designed to run on a Wordpress website and provide registration events, classes, or parties.
 It is designed to be easy to navigate.